Sapphire has been tracking a trending attack vector known as ‘Multifactor Authentication (MFA) Fatigue’ (MITRE ID: T1621).

-Organisations of all sizes should be aware of this technique and how Managed Security Service Providers, like Sapphire, can assist with detection and prevention.
+Organisations should be aware of this technique and how Managed Security Service Providers, like Sapphire, can assist with detection and prevention.

 What is MFA Fatigue?